Course Outline

 • Overview of modern monitoring and control centers for government operations

-• Types of flow monitoring systems (water, gas, oil, digital, etc.) utilized in various public sector environments
+• Types of flow monitoring systems (water, gas, oil, digital, etc.) used in various sectors

 • The role of operators and supervisory staff in ensuring efficient and secure operations